shreyop200/Terminator/README.md

 ## Usage
 1. **Installation:**
-   - Download the latest stable release from [here](https://github.com/VermeilChan/Hyperion/releases/latest).
+   - Download the latest stable release from [here](https://github.com/VermeilChan/Terminator/releases/latest).
 1.17+
    - Place the JAR file in the plugins folder in your server.

 2. **In-Game:**
    - Get a bow.
-   - Should Be in game mode survival with no arrows in your inventory.
+   - Should be in game mode survival with no arrows in your inventory.
    - HOLD RIGHT CLICK :)

 ## Permissions